Tatsama: Bengali

 The origin of tatsama words (তৎসম) in Bengali is traced to 10th century poets.
 Another, more minor, wave of tatsama vocabulary entered the (Modern) Bengali language by Sanskrit scholars teaching at Fort William College in Kolkata at the start of the 19th century.
+Bengali's lexicon is now about 40% tatsama (with about 16% tadbhava vocabulary inherited from Old Indo-Aryan via the Prakrit languages such as Apabhraṃśa and Abahaṭṭha).

-Bengali's lexicon is now about 40% tatsama (with about 58% tadbhava vocabulary inherited from Old Indo-Aryan via the Prakrit languages such as Apabhramsha and Avahaṭṭha).
+The form of Bengali with the highest tatsama words is Sadhu Bhasha.

 Odia

-Early Odia dictionaries such as Gitabhidhana (17th Century), Sabda Tattva Abhidhana (1916), Purnachandra Odia Bhashakosha (1931) and Promoda Abhidan (1942) list Sanskrit Tatsama vocabulary.
+Early Odia dictionaries such as Gitabhidhana (17th century), Sabda Tattva Abhidhana (1916), Purnachandra Odia Bhashakosha (1931) and Promoda Abhidan (1942) list Sanskrit tatsama vocabulary.
+They are derived from Sanskrit verbal roots with the addition of suffixes (both Sanskrit as well as Odia) and known in Odia as tatsama krudanta (ତତ୍ସମ କୃଦନ୍ତ).

-They are derived from Sanskrit verbal roots with the addition of suffixes and known in Odia as "tatsama krudanta".
+Odia is generally used with many tatsama words, though tadhbhava words do also surface many times; with foreign loanwords (especially from Persian, Arabic and Turkic) appearing marginally.

 Southern Indo-Aryan

 Sinhala

-The way the tatsama entered the Sinhala language is comparable to what is found in Bengali language: they are scholarly borrowings of Sanskrit or Pali terms.
+The way the tatsama entered the Sinhala language is comparable to what is found in Bengali, Odia, Marathi and Hindi languages: they are scholarly borrowings of Sanskrit or Pali terms.
 Tatsama in Sinhala can be identified by their ending exclusively in -ya or -va, whereas native Sinhala words tend to show a greater array of endings.
-Many scientific concepts make use of tatsama, for instance grahaņaya 'eclipse', but they are also found for more everyday concepts.
+Many scientific concepts make use of tatsama, for instance grahaṇaya 'eclipse', but they are also found for more everyday concepts.

 Western Indo-Aryan

-For the most part, the western Indo-Aryan languages such as Punjabi, Sindhi, Hindko, and Saraiki do not use tatsama vocabulary.
-The majority of words in these languages are inherited from Prakrit or borrowed from Persian and Arabic.
+For the most part, the western Indo-Aryan languages such as Punjabi, Sindhi, Hindko, and Saraiki generally do not use tatsama vocabulary in day-to-day life.
+The majority of words in these languages are inherited from Prakrit or borrowed from Persian, Arabic and Turkic.
 The notable exception in the group of western Indo-Aryan languages is Hindustani, which began with most of its borrowed vocabulary coming from Persian, and in recent history has incorporated a larger amount of learned borrowings from Sanskrit in its new variety called Modern Standard Hindi.
-Many of these, however, are borrowed indirectly from Bengali or Marathi, or given meanings based on English or Perso-Arabic derived words already in use in Hindustani.
-Any tatsama vocabulary occurring in Punjabi is borrowed from Hindi, and likewise tatsama words in languages spoken further west are likely to be indirect loans of Hindi words used in Punjabi.
+Many of these, however, are borrowed indirectly from Bengali, Gujarati, Odia or Marathi, or given meanings based on English or Perso-Arabic derived words already in use in Hindustani.
+Most of the tatsama vocabulary occurring in Punjabi is borrowed from Hindi, and likewise tatsama words in languages spoken further west are likely to be indirect loans of Hindi words used in Punjabi (though there exists various tatsama words being used in the Guru Granth Sahib).
 Very few of these are used in colloquial speech, and their use tends to be limited to formal settings or Hindu religious contexts.